Context is powered by the Thomson Reuters Foundation Newsroom.

 A sample of rock drilled at a cobalt mining site operated by Jervois Global is seen at a facility, west of Salmon, Idaho, May 16, 2024.
 REUTERS/Carlos Barria

-Trump's minerals-for-security deals put green minerals in the spotlight
+Trump's minerals-for-security deals puts green minerals in the spotlight.

-BRUSSELS - Critical minerals are playing an increasing role in global diplomacy, with the Democratic Republic of Congo seeking to trade its resources for security guarantees from the United States, which is brokering a similar deal with Ukraine.
+BRUSSELS - Critical minerals are playing an increasing role in global diplomacy, with Democratic Republic of Congo seeking to trade its resources for security guarantees from the United States, which has brokered a similar deal with Ukraine.

 With demand for minerals vital for renewable technologies set to almost triple by 2030, the race for resources such as lithium and cobalt is set to ramp up this year as Europe and North America seek to break China's grip on the supply chain.